bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 I mean, just the status of the of the spec.
 Yeah.
-OK, well, so the one and only roast beef proposed the spec about a year ago, I think now, and like has gotten really good feedback from kind of all parties.
+OK, well, so the one and only Roasbeef proposed the spec about a year ago, I think now, and like has gotten really good feedback from kind of all parties.
 And I think, so the 'LND' implementation is pretty close to being done, and I think 'LDK', but I'm not sure, has also made quite a bit of progress.
 The spec is not merged yet, but hopefully with the spec meeting coming up, we can make some progress there and get it merged.
 But all parties seem to be pretty happy with how it's turned out.

-Oliver Gugger: 00:03:43
+Mark Erhardt: 00:03:43

 All right, so The spec is, so a lot of people are in New York right now for the Lightning Summit, and I assume that this is going to be a big topic here.
 And so you're saying that the spec is probably going to make progress in the next couple weeks or so?